kurosakilaban/carwashapp/README.md

-# Car Wash Service App
+# Carspot App

-Welcome to the Car Wash Service App!
+Welcome to the Carspot App!
 This application allows users to easily book car wash services, view their appointments, and manage their bookings with a user-friendly interface.

 ## Table of Contents
 - [Features](#features)